-NB: In case you don’t have any of the skills or experience, don’t worry.
+NB: If you don’t have any skills or experience, don’t worry.
 Make sure you attain the minimum requirements.

 What is the Salary of Postal Inspectors?

-Therefore, when you use USPS to send or receive your mails, you should know that they are secure.
+Therefore, when you use USPS to send or receive your Mails, you should know they are secure.
 That is because they have postal inspectors who provide law enforcement.
-Therefore, if you wanted to know about postal inspectors, I am sure you are now knowledgeable.
+Therefore, if you want to know about postal inspectors, I am sure you are now knowledgeable.